WICG/attribution-reporting-api/EVENT.md

 }]
 ```

+Each object has:
+ - `type`: a string that indicates the category of report.
+ - `body`: the contents of the report as defined by the `type`.

 These debugging reports will be sent immediately upon the error occurring
-during source registration.
+during attribution registrations.

-Note that if other failures are reported using this framework, the browser may
-enforce a small random delay and omit some data (e.g. `source_event_id`) to
-preserve privacy.

 #### Reporting endpoints

 The reporting origins may opt in to receiving debugging reports by adding a new
-`debug_reporting` dictionary field to the `Attribution-Reporting-Register-Source` header:
+`debug_reporting` dictionary field to the `Attribution-Reporting-Register-Source`
+and `Attribution-Reporting-Register-Trigger` headers:
 ```jsonc
 {
   ... // existing fields